 To change a glass door's lites

-- 1. Select the Sliding door in the Kitchen and click the Open Object edit button. - 2.
-On the LITES panel of the Exterior Door Specification dialog, set the Lites Across to 3 and Lites Vertical to 5, then click OK. - 3.
+- On the LITES panel of the Exterior Door Specification dialog, set the Lites Across to 3 and Lites Vertical to 5, then click OK. - 3.
 Don't forget to Save work.

 Using Library Content